-The scholarship funds will be paid to the scholar's radiology department for funding to the recipient.
-In this way, the ARRS shares the responsibility with the medical institution for development of these individuals.
+The scholarship funds will be paid to the Scholar's department for funding to the recipient.
+In this way, the ARRS shares the responsibility with the medical institution for the Scholar's development.

-- Earned MD or DO from an accredited institution.
+- Earned MD or DO (or equivalent) from an accredited institution

-- A full-time faculty appointment as a lecturer,
+- Hold a full-time faculty appointment as a lecturer,

-beyond completion of training.
+beyond initial faculty appointment.
 The appointment must be in a department of

-radiology, nuclear medicine, or an associated department in the radiological
+radiology, nuclear medicine, or an associated department in the radiologic

 sciences of a medical school teaching hospital in the United States or Canada.